pckothapally/projects/active.md

 [Fork and clone related repos](../localsite/start/steps/) - When writing Loren, include a review link.
 Your review link will be: [youraccount].github.io/[therepo] once you've turned on Github Pages for your both your fork of the repo and for your fork of the [localsite repo](https://github.com/modelearth/localsite/).

 You can [edit the current page](https://github.com/ModelEarth/projects/blob/main/active.md) to add your first name by the projects below, and add details for new updates.
-Submit a PR and write Loren.
+Also send an email whenever yiou submit a PR.

-## 1. Javascript Data Visualization (Everybody's Home Page)
+## 1. Javascript Data Visualization (JS)

 Our [Everybody's Home Page](../home) process is being designed to display infinite content based on parameters.

-IN PROGRESS: [Javascript Timelines from Google Data Commons API](/data-commons/docs/data/) - Priyanka, Mehul <!--Aishwrya, Vishnupriya-->
+IN PROGRESS: [Javascript Timelines from Google Data Commons API](/data-commons/docs/data/) - Priyanka<!--Mehul, Aishwrya, Vishnupriya-->

 TO DO: Update our existing [address auto-lookup](../home/) to set state=NY etc. in the URL hash.
 (Currently visible on [localhost only](http://localhost:8887/home/).) - Jennifer(Jeni)